(Updated June 2020)

 2.3.
 FUTURE DEVELOPMENT OF NUCLEAR POWER SECTOR

-On 6 May 2010, the Finnish Government made two DIPs in favor of additional construction of NPPs.
-TVO’s application for constructing a new NPP unit, Olkiluoto 4, in Eurajoki, and Fennovoima Oy’s application for constructing a new power plant in Simo or Pyhäjoki were both approved.
+On 6 May 2010, the Government of Finland made two DIPs in favour of additional construction of NPPs.
+TVO’s application for constructing a new NPP unit, Olkiluoto 4, in Eurajoki, and Fennovoima Oy’s application for constructing a new NPP in Simo or Pyhäjoki were both approved.
 In September 2011, Fennovoima chose Pyhäjoki for its site.
 The Government gave a negative DIP on Fortum’s application for constructing a new NPP unit, Loviisa 3.
-On 1 July 2010, the Parliament ratified both DIPs.
-In 2015 TVO announced that it will not apply for a construction licence for OL4.
+On 1 July 2010, the Parliament ratified both approved DIPs.
+In 2015, TVO announced that it will not apply for a construction licence for Olkiluoto 4.

 2.3.1.
 Nuclear power development strategy

 According to the Nuclear Energy Act, the Government must consider whether the use of nuclear energy is in line with “the overall good of society”.
 In 2010, the two new DIPs for Olkiluoto 4 and Hanhikivi 1 were based on the projected national energy needs in 2020 and the 2008 strategy.
-In 2016, the renewed Energy and Climate Strategy maintained that a significant part of Finland’s increasingly carbon neutral energy production will continue to rely on nuclear power, also in the future.
+In 2016, the renewed Energy and Climate Strategy maintained that a significant part of Finland’s increasingly carbon neutral energy production will continue to rely on nuclear power (Table 7).

 TABLE 7.
 PLANNED NUCLEAR POWER PLANTS